 President Trump’s first budget will be presented against a backdrop of rising deficits under current law and a national debt headed steadily higher as a share of the economy.
 The driving forces behind this unsustainable outlook are well known: Population aging and rising health care costs are causing major benefit programs such as Medicare, Medicaid and Social Security to grow faster than both the economy and federal government revenues.
 It will be important that Trump’s overall proposal deals with this structural mismatch.

-The Obama administration’s recent budgets were aimed at stabilizing the debt as a share of the economy.
-House Republicans have in the past aimed for a more ambitious goal of balancing the budget within 10 years, but they have more recently debated scaling that back to targeting a debt-to-GDP ratio in the future.
+President Obama’s recent budgets have aimed at stabilizing the debt as a share of the economy.
+House Republicans have aimed for a more ambitious goal of balancing the budget within 10 years, gradually reducing the debt as a share of the economy.

 2. What will the budget recommend regarding repeal of the Affordable Care Act (ACA) and its replacement?